6. Birth, Marriage and Death

 It is normal for adult male converts to Islam to be advised to arrange their circumcision.
 The extent to which this advice is acted on is not known.

 Female circumcision is not a feature of Islamic religious practice.
-It is a traditional practice among some African communities, Muslim and non-Muslim, especially around East Africa and the Horn of Africa, and some Arab communities, but very rare elsewhere in the Muslim community.
-The Messenger of Allah gave explicit advice to be sparing in the operation, advice that is normally interpreted as his accepting but not recommending the practice.
+It is a traditional practice among some African communities, Muslim and non-Muslim, especially around East Africa and the Horn of Africa, and some Arab communities, but very rare elsewhere in the Muslim community, one exception being the small Dawoodi Bohra branch of the Ismaili Shi'a, extant mainly in Gujerat in India though with a wide and relatively wealthy diaspora.

 Once a child attains puberty, according to Shari’ah, he or she may marry.
 Marriageable age varies between countries, so it is not unknown for couples with one or both partners to be below the legal age for marriage in the UK to nevertheless have a legally recognised marriage abroad.